Azure/azure-powershell/src/Functions/docs/Get-AzFunctionAppAvailableLocation.md

 Norway East
 ```

+This command gets the locations where Premium is available for Windows.

 ### Example 2: Get the locations where Premium is available for Linux.
 ```powershell
 PS C:\> Get-AzFunctionAppAvailableLocation -PlanType Premium -OSType Linux